Whether you ride daily or just on weekends, your motorcycle needs an annual

 The test is fairly straightforward and includes checks on essential components such as:

 If your bike passes, you’ll receive an MOT certificate valid for 12 months.
-If not, you’ll get a failure notice with a list of what needs fixing.
+If not, you will get a refusal of an MOT test certificate (VT30) with a list of what needs fixing.

 How Long Does a Motorcycle MOT Take?